forio/contour/examples/README.md

-## Narwhal Vizualization Library
+## Forio Contour

-Follow index.html for samples on how to use it
+Follow index.html for samples on how to use it the library